yen213/pokemtracker/README.md

 - As an admin user I should be able to delete Pokemon data

 ## Technical Requirements
-The project should have a front end application and a back end application.
+The prototype should have a front end application and a back end application.
 The front end needs to communicate with the back end to facilitate data management.

 The provided code has all of the required packages set up in the `package.json` files.